sheeyphone/map-tiles-transform/README.md

-# A demo, helps you to fix the special spatial transform into the `GCJ02` CRS
+# A demo, helps you to fix the special spatial transform with the `GCJ02` CRS

 ## How to use